crow-browser/seed/docs/content/getting-started/fileStructure.md

 ## src/

 The source folder contains all of the modifications that you have made to Firefox.
 These come in two types, inserted files (and folders) and patches.
-Both of these are applied using the `gluon import` command.
+Both of these are applied using the `samurai import` command.

 Inserted files are just files (and folders) that you have inserted into the Firefox source code.
 These will overwrite existing files if they already exist.
 On Linux and MacOS, these are symlinked so when you change a file in `src/`, the change will be mirrored in Firefox's source code instantly.
-On Windows, you will need to run `gluon import` for these changes to apply.
+On Windows, you will need to run `samurai import` for these changes to apply.

 Patches are changes to Firefox's files.
 As a rule of thumb, you should prefer splitting new content into a new file rather than using patches, but there are times when you must modify Firefox's source code.
 Each of these patch files are just git patch files: